-The human body comprises of a number of organic elements, all of which perform different functions and are uniquely adapted for such roles.
+The human body comprises several organic elements, all of which perform different functions and are uniquely adapted for such roles.

-Amino acids consist of a nitrogen and amino-group, where the nitrogen component distinguishes them from the rest of the elements that do not contain this part.
-Amino acids, which make proteins, play critical roles in the human body.
+Amino acids consist of nitrogen and amino-group, where the nitrogen component distinguishes them from the other elements that do not contain this part.
+Amino acids make proteins and play critical roles in the human body.

-Before we get far, proteins, which come comprise of amino acids, make up the vast majority of the body.
+Before we get far, proteins comprise amino acids and comprise the vast majority of the body.

 Taking water away, which accounts for more than seventy-five percent of the body mass, proteins make seventy percent of the remaining mass.

-Although maybe people choose to highlight the importance of amino acids by making simple reference to “building blocks,” this is more than an injustice to their value in the human body.
-Here are the five major roles of amino acids in the human body.
+Although people may highlight the importance of amino acids by simply referencing “building blocks,” this is more than an injustice to their value in the human body.
+Here are the five primary roles of amino acids in the human body.

 A human being, or any other living organism, for that matter, consists of numerous cells with distinct functions.
-Amino acids make up the vast majority of these cells, from cell membranes to the different cell organelles that form the cell.
+Amino acids make up most of these cells, from cell membranes to the different cell organelles that form the cell.

-Amino acids give such cells shape and from of the vast majority of matter for them, which is the primary structural goal played by these elements.
+Amino acids give such cells the shape and form of the vast majority of matter, which is the primary structural goal played by these elements.

-On the other hand, different proteins such as keratin form the nails, hair, hooves and several other parts of the body, highlighting the structural function of amino acids and proteins in general.
+On the other hand, different proteins, such as keratin, form the nails, hair, hooves, and several other body parts, highlighting the structural function of amino acids and proteins.

-Proteins do make up the larger parts of muscles, ligaments as well and tendons and the development of bones.
-All of these have structural roles to play in the body, which simply adds to the already expanding role of amino acids in such terms.
+Proteins make up the more significant parts of muscles, ligaments, and tendons and the development of bones.
+All of these have structural roles to play in the body, which adds to the already expanding role of amino acids in such terms.

-Amino acids help in the repair of worn-out tissues as well as healing of wounded parts to enable the body stay in good condition.
+Amino acids help in the repair of worn-out tissues as well as the healing of wounded parts to enable the body to stay in good condition.

 Synthesis of neurotransmitters

-Neurotransmitters form an important set of chemical elements that help in the communication of messages from the brain to different body parts.
+Neurotransmitters form an essential set of chemical elements that help communicate messages from the brain to different body parts.

-The brain is one of the highly secured systems of the body, along with having tight controls on the exchange of material between it and the blood.
+The brain is one of the body’s highly secured systems, along with tight controls on the exchange of material between it and the blood.

-Neurotransmitters, which include hormones and other chemicals, have the capability tom bypass these controls and seek for messages from the brain before transmission to different nerve cells.
+Neurotransmitters, including hormones and other chemicals, can bypass these controls and seek brain messages before transmitting them to different nerve cells.

-The hormone tryptophan and tyrosine are some of the common proteins in this category.
+The hormone tryptophan and Tyrosine are some of the standard proteins in this category.
 Tryptophan is essential for the production of serotonin, which is ideal for the control of moods.

 Amino acids form the majority of chromosomes necessary for genetic codes.
-The structure of an individual, his working, perspectives and unique identity depend on the composition of amino acids, their sequence as well as chemical composition.
+An individual’s structure, work, perspectives, and unique identity depend on the composition of amino acids, their sequence, and their chemical composition.

 The body uses DNA and RNA to collect and piece up the different molecules inside body cells, which control the rest of body activities and developments.